Ladakh bike trip – passes, monasteries and villages of Little Tibet

 - Destination

-- Return TimeLots of hills.
+- Road surfacesLots of hills.
 Tarmac, Off road (conditions can vary).

 - IncludedLadakh bike trip – passes, monasteries and villages of Little TibetDomestic flightsAccommodationLunchCycling guideVehicle supportBaggage transferBike hireAirport transfers